Wishmaster: The Prophecy Fulfilled: Production

-The film was shot back to back with its predecessor Wishmaster 3: Beyond the Gates of Hell with only a weekend separating the two.
-Both films were shot in Winnipeg, Manitoba, Canada.
+Wishmaster 3: Beyond the Gates of Hell and Wishmaster: The Prophecy Fulfilled were shot back-to-back in Winnipeg, Manitoba.
+David DeCoteau was initially slated to direct the films, but scheduling conflicts with DeCoteau's The Brotherhood led to him leaving the productions.

 In a scene where the Djinn shows Lisa an illusion of paradise, they are standing on a pond in Assiniboine Park, a notable locale for the city.
 The Assiniboine Park Pavilion can be seen just above the tree line in the background of the scene.

+Release

+Wishmaster: The Prophecy Fulfilled was given a straight-to-video release in the United States on October 22, 2002.

 Reception

 On Rotten Tomatoes the film has an approval rating of 20% based on reviews from 5 critics.

 David Nusair of Reel Film Reviews gave it 2.5 out of 4 and wrote: "Wishmaster 4 easily redeems the series after the horrible second and third installments."